I still, at the age of thirty-two, don’t really know how to curl my hair.

 Laying Down The Polish

 Brad and I got decided to get married on the one-year anniversary of the accident.
-While I couldn’t control what my face would look like in our wedding pictures, I could get married ASAP to the man that loved me regardless.
+While I couldn’t control what my face would look like in our wedding pictures, I could get married ASAP to the man who loved me regardless.

 Several people questioned why we wouldn’t wait longer for my hair to grow back from being shaved, for my facial nerve to continue to regrow after the facial nerve surgery.